tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/SDK 下载/发布日志（App）_intl_en.md

 - Fixed occasional crash due to OpenGL context error during custom video capturing.
 - Fixed the issue where the custom rendering callback is not triggered after `setLocalVideoRenderListener` is called before room entry.
 - Fixed the issue where, when a user switches to the front/rear camera in the landscape mode, other users see upside down video of the user.
-- Fixed the occasional issue where, if a user calls `startLocalPreview` before room entry, other users see corrupted image of the user.
+- Fixed the occasional issue where, if a user calls `startLocalPreview` before room entry, other users see blurry image of the user.
 - Fixed occasional crash of the hardware encoder.
 - Fixed occasional intermittent audio for local recording.
 - Fixed the issue where, when the user publishing streams enters the room again after the pausing of stream pushing (`muteLocalVideo`, `muteLocalAudio`) causes crash or forces the application to close, streams are not played back automatically at the player end.

-## Version 7.2 Released on April 16, 2020
+### Version 7.2 Released on April 16, 2020

 **Added**